sy-harabi/sy-harabi.github.io/_posts/2024-08-09-Optimizing-Early-Game-Part-One-Selecting-Remotes.md

 `Net income = Energy generated per tick - Energy used to spawn miners - Energy used to spawn haulers - Energy used to repair containers - Energy used to spawn reservers`

+Here are more precise explanations we will not consider the center rooms and source keeper rooms since we're talking about early game.

+1. `Energy generated per tick` is 10 when it's in your owned room or being reserved, 5 when it's normal room and not being reserved.
+2. `Energy used to spawn miners = (cost of miner body composition you use considering energy per tick) / CREEP_LIFE_TIME` where CREEP_LIFE_TIME = 1,500.
+3. `Number of CARRY parts you need = (Energy generated per tick) * 2 * (traveling distance to the source) / CARRY_CAPACITY`.
+Where CARRY_CAPACITY = 50.
+4. 'Energy used to spawn haulers = (Number of CARRY parts you need) * (using roads?
+75 : 100) / CREEP_LIFE_TIME`
+5. `Energy used to repair containers = owned ?
+1 : 0.5`
+6. `Energy used to spawn reservers = 650/CREEP_LIFE_TIME` assuming using 1 CLAIM part and 1 MOVE part for all the time.

 You can omit the last two terms if not applicable.

 ### B. Spawn Usage for Sources

 `Spawn usage = Spawn time for miners + Spawn time for haulers + Spawn time for reservers`

+Agaan, here are more precise explanations
+1. `Spawn time for miners = number of body parts you used for miner considering energy per tick`
+2. `Spawn time for haulers = (Number of Carry parts you need) * (using roads?
+1.5 : 2)`
+3. `Spawn time for reservers = 2 * CREEP_LIFE_TIME / CREEP_CLAIM_LIFE_TIME`.
+Notice that we should consider that reservers has short lifetime.

 Again, omit the last term if not applicable.